ooni/probe-cli/internal/enginenetx/DESIGN.md

 We define "bridge" an IP address with the following properties:

-1. the IP address is not expected to change;
+1. the IP address is not expected to change frequently;

 2. the IP address listens on port 443 and accepts _any_ incoming SNI;